jonthysell/RomSort/README.md

 **Note:** RomSort will create a completely new directory hierarchy under the root directory, *exactly* as shown in the preview.
 It will remove (delete) all other existing directories.
 There is no way to "undo" a sort, so make sure the preview is exactly what you want before you click the "Sort" button.

+### Making Modifications ###

+Right-clicking on a folder or file will bring up a context-menu of useful operations:

+1. "Open Location" will open the File Explorer to the location of that item.
+2. "Rename" will prompt you to rename that item.
+3. "Delete" will prompt you to delete that item.

 ### Name Conflicts ###

-Since RomSort moves files into alphabetical sub-directories, it requires that each file (across all sub-directories) has a unique name.
-Otherwise files with the same name would get overwritten in a non-deterministic way.
+Since RomSort moves files into alphabetical sub-directories, it requires that each file has a unique name.
+Otherwise, RomSort would end up overwriting files as it moved them.

 Name conflicts are flagged red in the "Original" view.
-You will need to manually remove the files that you don't want to end up in the final sort.
-After you've fixed up the folder, go to File > Refresh.
+You will need to rename or remove the conflicting files.
+You can either use the right-click context-menu within RomSort or perform the operation, or do so manually in the File Explorer.
+If you've made manually changes to the files on disk, be sure to run File > Refresh to verify that the conflicts have been resolved.

 ## Errata ##